Piyush Pandey

-Piyush Pandey is an advertising professional and the Chief Creative Officer Worldwide (2019) and Executive Chairman India of Ogilvy (agency).
-He is the recipient of the Padma Shri award (2016).
+Piyush Pandey (5 September 1955 – 23 October 2025) was an Indian advertising professional and the Chief Creative Officer Worldwide (2019) and Executive Chairman India of Ogilvy.
+He was the recipient of the LIA Legend Award in 2024, and the Padma Shri in 2016.
 Pandey is also credited with shaping a distinct indigenous influence on Indian advertising that was earlier under the influence of western advertising and ideas.

 Early life and education

-Pandey was born in Jaipur in 1955 in a family of eight siblings, seven sisters and his brother noted director Prasoon Pandey.
+Pandey was born in Jaipur in 1955 in a family of nine children - seven daughters and two sons.
+His siblings include film director Prasoon Pandey and singer-actor Ila Arun.
 His father worked for the Rajasthan state cooperative bank.
 He played the Ranji Trophy for the state of Rajasthan.
 He worked as a tea taster.

-Pandey studied at St. Xavier's School, Jaipur and has an MA from St Stephen's College, Delhi.
-He is a Post Graduate in History from the University of Delhi.
-He is the brother of singer Ila Arun and Prasoon Pandey.
-He is married to Nita Pandey.
+Pandey studied at St. Xavier's School, Jaipur and had a Post Graduate in History from St Stephen's College, Delhi.
+He was married to Nita Pandey.

 Career

-Pandey joined ad industry as a client servicing executive at Ogilvy in 1982.
+Pandey joined the ad industry as a client servicing executive at Ogilvy in 1982.
 Sunlight Detergent print ad was the first ad he ever wrote.
-After 6 years he got into the creative department where he gave several notable ads like Luna moped, Fevicol, Cadbury and Asian paints.
+After 6 years he got into the creative department where he created several notable ads like Luna moped, Fevicol, Cadbury and Asian paints.
 Three years later he was promoted to creative director, and then to national creative director.
 Pandey was nominated to the board of directors in 1994.
-Under his leadership, Ogilvy India has been ranked the No.1 Agency for 12 consecutive years in the Agency Reckoner, an independent Marketing & Advertising Survey conducted by The Economic Times and Brand Equity.
+Under his leadership, Ogilvy India has been ranked the No.1 Agency for 12 consecutive years in the Agency Reckoner, an independent Marketing & Advertising Survey conducted by The Economic Times.
 He was also the first jury President from Asia for the Cannes Lions Festival.

 During his 40 years tenure at Ogilvy & Mather became the largest advertising agency in India, and Ogilvy India is considered one of the most creative offices in the Ogilvy worldwide network.
 In September 2006, Pandey was nominated to the Ogilvy Worldwide board.
-He mentors creative executives from around the world at the Berlin School of Creative Leadership.
+He mentored creative executives from around the world at the Berlin School of Creative Leadership.

+In September 2023, Ogilvy announced a major leadership change with Piyush Pandey stepping down to transition into the role of Chief Advisor at the agency,effective from 1 January 2024.